aminrj/aminrj.github.io/_posts/2026-03-12-rag-document-poisoning.md

 The right defense layer is ingestion, not output.

 The full lab code — attack scripts, all five defense layers, and the measurement framework — is in [aminrj-labs/mcp-attack-labs/labs/04-rag-security](https://github.com/aminrj-labs/mcp-attack-labs/tree/main/labs/04-rag-security).
-If you run it, a ⭐ on the repo helps others find it.
 The next article covers indirect prompt injection via retrieved context and cross-tenant data leakage, with the same local stack and the same defense architecture.

 ---